simon-ritchie/apysc/docs_src/source/what_apysc_can_do.md

 ## The timer interface and animation

-You can use the timer-related interfaces and animate with those.
+You can use the timer-related interfaces and animate with them.

 <details>
 <summary>Display the code block:</summary>